Emuzex/virgo-ui/docs/guide/getting-started/integrations/vue.md

 2. Create the UnoCSS Config file `uno.config.js` in the root of the project with the content below:

     ```ts
-    import { presetvirgo, presetIconExtraProperties } from 'virgo-vue'
+    import { presetVirgo, presetIconExtraProperties } from 'virgo-vue'
     import { presetThemeDefault } from '@virgo-vue/preset-theme-default'
     import {
       defineConfig,